peterbrittain/asciimatics/doc/source/widgets.rst

 Key                       Usage
 ========================  =========================================================================
 "background"              Frame background
-"disabled"                Any disabled Widget
-"label"                   Widget labels
-"borders"                 Frame border and Divider Widget "scroll"                  Frame scroll bar
+"borders"                 Frame border and Divider Widget "button"                  Buttons
+"control"                 Checkboxes and RadioButtons "disabled"                Any disabled Widget "edit_text"               Text and TextBox
+"field"                   Value of an option for a Checkbox, RadioButton or Listbox "focus_button"            Buttons with input focus "focus_control"           Checkboxes and RadioButtons with input focus "focus_edit_text"         Text and TextBox with input focus "focus_field"             As above with input focus "invalid"                 The widget contains invalid data "label"                   Widget labels
+"scroll"                  Frame scroll bar "selected_control"        Checkboxes and RadioButtons when selected "selected_field"          As above when selected "selected_focus_control"  Checkboxes and RadioButtons with both "selected_focus_field"    As above with both
 "title"                   Frame title
-"edit_text"               Text and TextBox "focus_edit_text"         Text and TextBox with input focus
-"button"                  Buttons
-"focus_button"            Buttons with input focus "control"                 Checkboxes and RadioButtons "selected_control"        Checkboxes and RadioButtons when selected "focus_control"           Checkboxes and RadioButtons with input focus "selected_focus_control"  Checkboxes and RadioButtons with both "field"                   Value of an option for a Checkbox, RadioButton or Listbox "selected_field"          As above when selected "focus_field"             As above with input focus "selected_focus_field"    As above with both
 ========================  =========================================================================

 .. _custom-colours-ref: